agreif/ihp-run-migrations-script/README.md

 ```

 The problem is that the `migrate` script is installed by the IHP framework, that needs Nix and other development tools.

-But on the production server we don't wand any of these development tools and frameworks for security reasons.
+But on the production server we don't want any of these development tools and frameworks for security reasons.

-In the prod environment I only want ready to run monolythic exetubales like the generated IHP Server app that is craeted like this:
+In the prod environment I only want ready to run monolythic exetubales like the generated IHP Server app that is created like this:
 ```
 $ nix-build